Prabh-j/SQL/README.md

-This repository is dedicated to all the sql projects that i have created.
+This repository is dedicated to all the sql script.
 I have used MySQL server for thses projects.